pronad1/DERNet/README.md

 ---

 ## 📚 Citation
-If you use this code or dataset in your research, please cite our work:
+If you use this code in your research, please cite our work:

 ```bibtex
 @article{~,